|Nutritional Guidelines (per serving)|

-- In a small microwave-safe bowl, heat the butter in the microwave for about a minute, until it's thoroughly melted.
+In a small, microwave-safe bowl, heat the butter in the microwave for about 1 minute, until it's thoroughly melted.
 Or you can just melt it in a small pan over very low heat.
-Set the melted butter aside at room temperature to cool, but don't let it solidify again.
+Set the melted butter aside to cool to room temperature, but don't let it solidify again.

-- Add the liquid ingredients to the dry ones and mix just until the flour is fully moistened.
+Add the liquid ingredients to the dry and mix just until the flour is fully moistened.
 Don't overmix, or your muffins will turn out too tough.

-- Bake 18-20 minutes or until a toothpick inserted into the center of a muffin comes out clean.
+Bake 18 to 20 minutes or until a toothpick inserted into the center of a muffin comes out clean.